qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 Below you find instructions to install per distribution.
-For most distro's there are instructions to install QGIS stable and instructions to install a cutting edge QGIS testing build (but mind the warning above!).
+For most distro's there are instructions to install QGIS stable and instructions to install a cutting edge QGIS testing build (note the warning on the bottom of this page!).

 Ubuntu
 ------